41 Cooper Square: History

 George Campbell Jr., then-president of the college, claimed that planned expansion was essential for its survival.
 Not only was the new space and resources needed by faculty and students, but the school needed new sources of revenue.
 As of 2002, the college had seen a $9 million deficit each year since 1982.
 Its revenue consisted of rent collected on the land below the Chrysler Building, which it owns, alumni donations, and an investment portfolio.
 Because Cooper Union provided full scholarships for all its students at the time, raising tuition in times of need was not an option.
-The primary assets are in real estate and that is what the plan capitalized on.
+The school's primary assets are in real estate and that is what the plan capitalized on.
 Leasing out the parking lot and the office and commercial spaces in the new buildings would bring in much needed income for the school.

 On September 3, 2002, the expansion plan was approved by the City Planning Commission.
 The necessary zoning changes were permitted, allowing the school to maximize the amount of office space in the new tower and have commercial space on land that was restricted to educational and philanthropic uses.
 The city planners felt the public good that Cooper Union provided outweighed the impact on the community.

 Construction took place from 2006 to 2009, during which Morphosis set up a temporary office in the lobby of the Foundation building.

-On January 31 & February 2, 2019, the building suffered multiple burst pipes during cold weather.
+On January 31 and February 2, 2019, the building suffered multiple burst pipes during cold weather.
 On the latter of these days, the building flooded with over 12,000 gallons of water in 35 minutes, which resulted in most engineering classes having to be cancelled for the following week.
 Architecture and some art classes were able to proceed in the unaffected Foundation Building across the street, along with some humanities classes in space provided by St. John's University.